 Surrender the Florida License Plate

 Note: There is no fee to surrender a Florida license plate.
 A receipt will not be mailed for a license plate surrendered by mail.
-You must visit an office to obtain a receipt for surrendering a license plate.
+You must visit an office by appointment to obtain a receipt for surrendering a license plate.